bup/bup/Documentation/bup-bloom.md

     defaults to $BUP_DIR/objects/pack

 -o, --outfile=*outfile*
-:   the file to write the bloom filter to.
+:   the file to write the bloom filter to.  defaults to
+    $dir/bup.bloom

+-k, --hashes=*hashes*
+:   number of hash functions to use only 4 and 5 are valid.
-    defaults to $dir/bup.bloom
+    defaults to 5 for repositories < 2TiB and 4 otherwise.
+    see comments in git.py for more on this value.

 # BUP